 - Volunteers who serve on our event committees help with the strategic planning, resource gathering, budgeting, and public relations.

 - The time commitment for event planning volunteerism varies.
-You can expect to spend approximately 8 hours a month meeting to discuss planning and logistics along with additional time spent aligning resources and participating at the actual event.
+You can expect to spend approximately 8 to 12 hours a month meeting to discuss planning and logistics along with additional time spent aligning resources and participating at the actual event.

 If you would like to become a part of our event volunteer group, please sign-up here and our volunteer coordinator will contact you directly.